Hexensuelze/duke3d_hrp/hrp_readme.txt

 -------------------------------
 3.2) Highlights of this release
 -------------------------------
-Compared to previous release (HRP v4), you can expect the following changes:
+Compared to previous release (HRP v5.1.285), you can expect the following changes:

-> Full Polymer lighting support (with maphacks)
+[FEATURE] Full Polymost compatibility (use parameter -hduke3d_hrp_polymost.def) [UPDATE] New HUD weapon models for pistol and shotgun [UPDATE] New hanging slime babe
+[UPDATE] Improved crosshairs
-> Polymer support for many textures (normal/specular mapping)
+[UPDATE] Polymer/Polymost adding/optimization for many textures
-> Polymer support for HUD weapons: Chaingun, RPG, Devastator, Pistol, Shotgun
-> Increased resolution for several textures and model skins (beyond standard 512x512 HRP res)
-> New model for Lunar Overlord (ep.2 boss)
-> Improvements to the ingame menu (new font, some new screens)
-> Hundreds of new textures, dozens of new models - overall HRP size increased from 285 MB to over 700+ MB!
+[FIX] FOV change for RPG, fixed animation for HUD Devastator [FIX] Model fixes for Trooper
+[FIX] Rotation corrections for various models
+[FIX] Activation of various "forgotten" textures throughout the HRP

 IMPORTANT!
 ----------
-Please note that all HRP v5 contents has been optimized for usage with Polymer renderer.
-This means that if you switch to the older Polymost renderer, you WILL encounter problems (HUD weapons rendered incorrectly or other display glitches).
+Please note that all HRP v5.x contents has been optimized for usage with Polymer renderer.
+This means that if you use the older Polymost renderer, you WILL encounter problems (HUD weapons rendered incorrectly or other display glitches).
 Polymer requirements offer advanced graphics effects but demand much better hardware.
-If you are forced to use Polymost due to having a weaker machine, you have to use an older HRP build, or better the Polymost Override Pack which should be available as of the release of this HRP version.
+If you are forced to use Polymost due to having a weaker machine, be sure to launch the HRP in Polymost mode (see "Installation" section for more info)!

 -----------------